yuridevx/queue-management-microservice/README.md

-# Digital Queue micro service

-Have you ever seen digital queues in banks?
+Have you ever seen queue management systems in banks?

-This is Flask rest service that provides queue back-end functionality
+This is Flask rest service that provides queue management back-end functionality